 Make sure you make this step very effortless for users.
 Connect it to social media and you get new subscribers in the matter of taps.

 There should be a wide variety of settings and options depending on levels of user access, features of grouping one’s music, etc. They want to create their own playlists featured by their moods, current activities, genres and reach for various libraries on demand.
+That's how it looks in SpotNews audio streaming platform.

 To organize their music, users need to find those picks first.
-Search feature helps navigate entire music ocean available and that is a truly critical function to provide users with personalized music experience.
+Search feature helps navigate the entire music ocean available and that is a truly critical function to provide users with personalized music experience.
 Because they can find an abundance of random tracks in other places.
 All they want is having their featured, special sounds right at the fingertips.

 It’s also gonna serve your app a good deal of word-of-mouth advertising at the same time.